isabella232/ckanext-unhcr/README.md

 Internal users are allowed to import data from [KoBoToolbox](https://www.kobotoolbox.org/#home).
 To define where the KoBo instance lives you can configure the `ckanext.unhcr.kobo_url` setting (default is `https://kobo.unhcr.org`).

+You can read a RIDL integration with KoBo tutorial [here](docs/kobo.md).